afancyfridgemagnet/chatweave/README.md

 ## Extra Commands

 `/lurk`
 Sends a message to active channel that states you will be lurking.
-This mimics Twitch's built-in /lurk command.
+This mimics BTTV's /lurk command.

 `/me <action>`
 Sends a message to active channel as an action.
-This mimics Twitch's built-in /me command.
+This mimics Twitch's /me command.

 `/shrug <message>`
 Sends a message to active channel with a shrug suffix.
-This mimics Twitch's built-in /shrug command.
+This mimics BTTV's /shrug command.

 # Using as an OBS Stream Overlay